EdenFails/The-Finals-FCAR-Gun-Script/README.md

 if it didnt work the first time please close and open the script as it needed to install pywin32 if it still doesnt work then manually install pywin32 following online tutorials, i will not support you in getting this working as it should be simple.

+## How it Works

+The script utilizes python libraries for mouse control.
+It originally had a generic pattern as given by Chatgpt, but I customized it to demonstrate how you can tailor it to your needs.
+The pattern currently is made for FCAR

 ---
 ## Discord : edenfails

 ---